cloudnull/nixos-openstack/README.md

 # Cloudy NixOS for OpenStack

 This repository is a flake which will result in NixOS packaged up in a QCOW2 image which is compatible with virtualization platforms, like OpenStack.
+However you can also download the latest image built using this repository from the [releases](https://github.com/cloudnull/nixos-openstack/releases/latest) page.

 > The following repo assumes you have `flakes` and `nix-command` on your system.